 Jim Joyce, Vice President, NA Channels MPS and Innovation for Xerox, explains that “true MPS” differs from selling cost per copy (CPC), which some providers call MPS.
-“A true MPS offering is a financial model used to acquire print technology and associated supplies and service,” says Joyce.
+“A true MPS offering is a financial model used to acquire print technology and associated supplies and services,” says Joyce.
 “MPS goes beyond CPC and offers extended value in print and document security, cost savings, environmental impact, employee productivity, and workflow automation.
 MPS also bridges the physical and digital worlds, helping companies transform their operations.”

 Managed Print Services are Managed Services

 If your business primarily sells copiers and printers and provides services on a break-fix basis, selling managed print will require changes throughout your business — from the top down.
 “Success in the expansion to MPS from the traditional copier/printer and the cost-per-print world is the outcome of a full and dedicated commitment by ownership,” says Joyce.

 Providing managed print services — or any managed service — requires you to shift your focus from reacting when something goes wrong to monitoring hardware, providing preventive maintenance, offering help from a support desk, and managing consumables purchases.
 This requires new processes — often supported by automation tools — that enable you to meet the service level you commit to while operating profitably.
 “Owners can be successful when they commit to training their teams, having resources available, and maintaining a dedicated focus on a formal MPS business,” says Joyce.